<< Yesterday

 1935 Cardinal rookie center fielder Terry Moore has a perfect 6-for-6 day at the plate, collecting five singles and a double.
 The 23-year-old leadoff man has nearly a third of the Redbirds' 19 hits in the team's 15-3 rout against Boston at Sportsman's Park.

 1954 Playing in the Class C Longhorn League, Joe Bauman of the Roswell Rockets hits three home runs to give him 72 for the season.
-Although the 32-year-old slugging minor league first baseman never made it to the majors, his home run total stood as a record in professional baseball until it was broken with 73 dingers by Giants outfielder Barry Bonds in 2001.
+Although the 32-year-old slugging minor league first baseman never makes it to the majors, his home run record will last until 2001 when Giants outfielder Barry Bonds hits 73 dingers.

 1954 Reds' slugger Ted Kluszewski goes deep off Warren Spahn in an eventual 9-7 victory over the Braves in the nightcap of a twin bill.
 The homer, the first baseman's 44th overall, is the 34th round-tripper he has hit at Crosley Field, making it the most ever hit in one season by a National Leaguer in the same ballpark until Sammy Sosa eclipses the mark in 1998 at Wrigley Field.